12 Month programme of study with two intakes: September & January

 Our graduate employment record is one of the best in the country with Aberdeen trained geologists working in every part of the world, many in prominent positions within industry and academia.

-Honours degree, at a level of Upper Second-Class (2.1) or above, or an honours degree from a non-UK institution which is judged by the University to be of equivalent worth at 2:1 (upper second) class or above. , in Geology, Geophysics, Engineering, Law, Economics, or Commerce.
-Finance and business related degrees will be considered.
+Our minimum entry requirement for this programme is a 2:1 (upper second class) UK Honours degree (or an Honours degree from a non-UK institution which is judged by the University to be of equivalent worth) in Geology, Geophysics, Engineering, Law, Economics, Commerce, Business or Finance.
+Joint Business and Computing degrees may also be considered.

 It is important when submitting an application that you ensure you have completed all the necessary sections and enclosed all the relevant documentation to ensure that your application can be processed as quickly as possible.